18 Africa in the World

 Our forecasts indicate that, on its current development trajectory, the growing divergence between Africa and the rest of the world, including other developing regions is likely to increase when considering GDP per capita.
 Things are improving in Africa but more slowly than elsewhere, with large country-to-country variations.

-Five recent successive shocks have accelerated that trend: the impact of the 2008/09 global financial crisis, the COVID-19 pandemic, Russia’s invasion of Ukraine, the deteriorating relations between China and the West and the resurgence of hostilities in the Middle East following events in Israel and Gaza.
-The world is entering uncharted territory with the accelerated effects of climate change, which is a structural driver of scarcity and migration, and the disruptive impact of generative artificial intelligence.
+Six recent successive shocks have accelerated that trend: the impact of the 2008/09 global financial crisis, the COVID-19 pandemic, Russia’s invasion of Ukraine, the deteriorating relations between China and the West, the resurgence of hostilities in the Middle East following events in Israel and Gaza and the rise of populism in the US and Europe including the recent re-election of Donald Trump.
+The world is entering uncharted and previously unforeseen territory with the accelerated effects of climate change, which is a structural driver of scarcity and migration, and the disruptive impact of generative artificial intelligence.

 Given its dependence on imported food, Africa is especially at risk of food insecurity.
 The threat of a simultaneous harvest failure in the six global breadbaskets that produce 60% of the world’s corn, rice, soy and wheat crops is rapidly increasing, among other risks.
 Thus, the UN Secretary-General’s report, Our Common Agenda, notes that ‘we are at an inflexion point in history’ facing a stark choice between ‘breakdown’ and ‘breakthrough’.